Hayworth History, Family Crest & Coats of Arms

 More information is included under the topic Early Hayworth Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Hayworth were among these contributors, for they have been located in early North American records:

-Hayworth Settlers in the United States in the 17th Century
+Hayworth Settlers in United States in the 17th Century

-Hayworth Settlers in the United States in the 18th Century
+Hayworth Settlers in United States in the 18th Century

 - Thomas Hayworth, who landed in Virginia in 1713

 Emigration to New Zealand followed in the footsteps of the European explorers, such as Captain Cook (1769-70): first came sealers, whalers, missionaries, and traders.
 By 1838, the British New Zealand Company had begun buying land from the Maori tribes, and selling it to settlers, and, after the Treaty of Waitangi in 1840, many British families set out on the arduous six month journey from Britain to Aotearoa to start a new life.
 Early immigrants include: